 Exhaust(ed) Entanglements

-Overcoming the Auto-Self of the Anthropocene (Conference Series)
+Overcoming the Auto-Self of the Anthropocene

 Humans taking up too much space, blocking each other’s ways while emitting way too many toxic gases.
 A description of an everyday traffic jam can equally be read as a metaphor for the catastrophic predicament some call the Anthropocene.
 In this symposium, various scholars are invited to discuss the car as a main factor of a toxic entanglement to modern lifestyles.

-new alliances and Utopian speculations that can help to foster a future of more planetary thriving.
+Many contemporary discourses stress the need for new alliances and Utopian speculations that can help to foster a future of more planetary thriving.
 Likewise, the question arises which old alliances, fantasies and collective dreams need to be abandoned to actually get there without falling into the pitfalls of green-washed eco-capitalism.

 What affective entanglements, subjective investments and pragmatic as well as economic compromises tie us to the status-quo of fossil-fueled late capitalism?
 How resilient are our environmentally damaging lifestyles even in the face of more and more visible catastrophe?